pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

 ## Complicating the picture further

 Next we'll add a seasonal component to our data and see how we can recover this aspect of the data with a bayesian structural timeseries model.
+Again, this is is because in reality our data is often the result of multiple converging influences.
+These influences can be capture in an additive bayesian structural model where our inferential model ensures that we allocate appropriate weight to each of the components.

 ```{code-cell} ipython3
 t_data = list(range(200))